 A coworker recently taught me a client management technique that I love.

-When a client asks for a change to the software we're developing, my ingrained response is (roughly)
+When a stakeholder asks for a change to the software we're developing, my ingrained response is, roughly,

-An alternate approach: when feasible, skip the first two responses and go straight to the third.
-So, if I get an email asking me to fix something, I fix it when I can, and my first and only interaction with the client is:
+Here's an alternate approach.
+When feasible, skip the first two responses and go straight to the third.
+So, if I get an email asking me to fix something, I fix it as soon as I can, and my first/last message to the client is:

-This technique requires asynchronous, patient communication between stakeholders.
-It creates a simpler interaction with less back-and-forth.
-And it establishes you as the type of developer who just gets things done.← Don't Build Every Feature :: Pairing is Hard Work →
+This technique requires asynchronous, patient communication between team members.
+It creates a shorter interaction with less back-and-forth.
+And it establishes you as the type of programmer who just gets things done.